nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

-Duke is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Duke provides flexibility by allowing the tracking of various types of tasks including events and deadlines.
+Pony is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Pony provides flexibility by allowing the tracking of various types of tasks including events and deadlines.

 - [Quick start](https://ciaoosuuu.github.io/ip/#quick-start)